10 BEST Places to Stay in Lake Louise

 The Post Hotel

 Situated on the Bow River, the 4-star Post Hotel Lake Louise has faithfully served guests since the 1940s.
-Guests can expect wonderful service in an ideal setting.
+Guests here can expect wonderful service in an ideal setting near Lake Louise Village.
 The lodge features plenty of woodwork, classic mountain decor, a massive wine cellar, a fireside lounge, a library, and a full-service spa.

 Fairmont Chateau Lake Louise

 The Fairmont Chateau Lake Louise is another iconic long-standing resort in Banff National Park.
-If you’re looking for luxury accommodation with plenty of amenities in a location surrounded by mountains and remote backcountry, this is the place for you.
+If you’re looking for luxury accommodation with plenty of amenities in a location surrounded by mountains and right on Lake Louise, this is the place for you.

 Although be forewarned, this is easily the most expensive place to stay in Banff.
-Prices at times feel downright excessive and it likely fetches some of the highest room rates in all of Canada.
+Prices most times feel downright excessive, and it likely fetches some of the highest room rates in all of Canada.
+You’re paying for the location here because the rooms are nothing to write home about, and the service is lacking at the price point.
+Easy to understand why when the hotel has 530 rooms!

-Various activities are available on-site and nearby, including guided mountain tours, skiing, hiking, canoeing, sleigh rides, snowshoeing, skating, and dog sledding.
+Various on-site and nearby activities include guided mountain tours, skiing, hiking, canoeing, sleigh rides, snowshoeing, skating, and dog sledding.
 Lakeview Lounge, Walliser Stube, Poppy Brasserie, and Fairview Bar and Restaurant are some of the eateries available, offering various dining experiences.
 See the full review here.

 HI Lake Louise Alpine Center